It often seems as if recruiting in colleges and universities is an impossible task. Many different pressures are pushing organizations away.

 - Suppose your goal is to improve candidate quality.
 In that case, you can measure the number of candidates in your pool per hire, the number of new candidates per recruiting event, and the number per organization or university.

 Yello offers a robust guide on identifying and establishing these key performance indicators.
-It’s worth reviewing to determine what data you should monitor, how you should monitor it, and how it should inform your decision-making is moving forward.
+It’s worth reviewing to determine what data you should monitor, how you should monitor it, and how it should inform your decision-making.

 Employ the Right Recruiters

 While much of your recruitment will go on through digital advertising, passive advertising in flyers, print ads, posters, and sponsorships, as well as information campaigns, the true stars of the show will always be your in-person recruiters.

 These recruiters must meet the necessary qualifications to relate to and engage with students and prospective candidates.